 The American Indian Science and Engineering Society (AISES) is a national nonprofit organization focused on substantially increasing the representation of Indigenous peoples of North America and the Pacific Islands in science, technology, engineering, and math (STEM) studies and careers.

 Students interested in participating should contact the MEP staff.

 Graduate students from across the college address issues of diversity, equity, and inclusion as part of the Engineering Graduate Student Advisory Committee (EGSAC).
 In particular, the EGSAC Diversity Advocate team works with individual departments to build a more inclusive community among engineering graduate students—providing input on and building diversity and inclusion initiatives within the departments.

 The Grainger College of Engineering Diversity Committee is made up of faculty, students, and academic professionals.
 They advise the dean and college and departmental leadership on programs for recruiting underrepresented students, hiring practices, strategic planning, and ways of fostering a more inclusive climate within the college.

 The Academic Redshirt in Science and Engineering (ARISE) Scholars program prepares talented students from the state of Illinois to succeed in Engineering at Illinois.
-Up to 25 students are named ARISE scholars every year, giving them an extra year to get ready for traditional freshman-year courses.
+Up to 25 students are named ARISE scholars every year, giving them an extra year to get ready for traditional first-year courses.
 The program includes a customized curriculum, individual faculty mentors, tutoring, and career services.